Skin Deep: Testosterone Pellets 101

 Testosterone is an important hormone.
 It can boost libido, increase muscle mass, sharpen memory, and bump up energy.
 Most men lose testosterone with age.
 A reported 20 to 40 percent of older men have a medical condition called hypogonadism and need testosterone replacement therapy (TRT).

-But there are drawbacks to TRT, including the potential for heart disease, high red blood cell count, prostate growth, sleep apnea, acne, low sperm count, enlarged breasts, and testicle shrinkage.
+But there are drawbacks to TRT, including the potential for heart disease, high red blood cell count, sleep apnea, acne, low sperm count, enlarged breasts, and testicle shrinkage.

 Successful TRT involves getting just the right dose, by the right delivery method, for your individual needs.
 There are patches, creams, injections, and testosterone pellets—your doctor can discuss these options with you.
 For delivering a consistent dose over the long term, pellets may be a good option.